Kumawood stars storm Kumasi in grand style to mourn with Ellen Kyei White

 - Kumawood actress Ellen Kyei White and her family have held the final funeral rites for her late father

-- The funeral in Kumasi saw many Kumawood stars joining their colleague in mourning
+- The funeral, held in Kumasi, saw many Kumawood stars joining their colleague in mourning

-- Nana Ama McBrown, Big Akwes were among those who attended the funeral
+- Nana Ama McBrown and Big Akwes were among those who attended the funeral

-The funeral for Ellen Kyei-White turned out to be a reunion for the Kumawood industry.
+The funeral for Ellen Kyei White's father turned out to be a reunion for the Kumawood industry.

-YEN.com gathered a few comments from fans in reaction to the support from Kumawood stars toward Ellen Kyei-White.
+YEN.com.gh gathered a few comments from fans in reaction to the support from Kumawood stars toward Ellen Kyei White.

 queen_aqueen said: